-Q&A: Marsha Hughes of PDC’s Business Analyst Certificate Program
+Q&A: Marsha Hughes of PDC’s Business Analysis Certificate Program

-5/23/2013The Professional Development Center (PDC) is proud to count Marsha Hughes as one of its instructors for the Business Analyst Certificate Program (BACP).
+5/23/2013The Professional Development Center (PDC) is proud to count Marsha Hughes as one of its instructors for the Business Analysis Certificate Program (BACP).

 For over 28 years, Marsha has built an impressive resume of experience working in software, technology, telecommunications and Internet business sectors at such companies as Texas Instruments, NYNEX (now Verizon), Teraquest and Vignette.
 She’s also the co-inventor on a 1993 patent for Computer-Aided Decision Making and a contributor to the upcoming version 3.0 of the Business Analysis Body of Knowledge (BABOK) Guide and a contributor to the Agile Extension to the BABOK.
 The BABOK is an industry standard published by the International Institute of Business Analysis (IIBA®).

-**Learn more about the Business Analyst Certificate Program when you enroll in PDC’s free information session on June 19**
+**Learn more about the Business Analysis Certificate Program when you enroll in PDC’s free information session on June 19**

 Last fall, Marsha and fellow instructor Mary Ann Crow began teaching the course in the Business Analysis Certificate Program (BACP) for local professionals seeking to gain skills in the emerging business analysis (BA) field.
 Individual workers can sign up or organizations can send their up-and-coming team members to learn business analysis fundamentals.